hashkat/hashkat/docs/troubleshooting.md

 /home/mobile/hashkat/run.sh: line 80: 22283 Aborted                 (core dumped) "$HASHKAT/build/src/hashkat" $args
 `

-This is due to accidentally indenting one of the variables using **Tab** in *INFILE.yaml*.
+This is due to accidentally indenting one of the variables using 'Tab' in **INFILE.yaml**.
 To fix this error, simply move the term back to its proper position in the file.

-### Incorrect Function Formatting
+#### Incorrect Function Formatting

 `
 Exception occurred while reading 'INFILE.yaml-generated': yaml-cpp: error at line 124, column 8: 'y_intercept' was not found!